 Before planning a family vacation, I encourage you to take a morning coffee break, a date night or a casual, before-bed chat with your spouse, partner or yourself to determine your family’s top 10 – or top 5 – travel bucket list.

 If you are more of a pen-to-paper type, go for it, otherwise, consider starting a Pinboard on Pinterest to save your family travel thoughts and then you can add to them in the future.
 Your list could be further divided into U.S. and international travel.
 Our family’s Pinboards can be viewed here.

 The number of people in your travel group and the ages of your kids are important when considering where you might go and when.
-New Orleans with a newborn might not be a marvelous idea, but New Orleans with older kids is totally do-able.
+New Orleans with a newborn might not be a marvelous idea for a family vacation, but New Orleans with older kids is totally do-able.

 Our hope at The Family Backpack is to provide you with easy, searchable travel advice so you can make that bucket list happen.
-My family of five includes three kids, ages 9, 6 and 3, and we’ve learned a lot during our travels.
+My family of five includes three kids, ages 11, 8 and 5, and we’ve learned a lot during our family travels.
 We’ve experienced incredible memory-making moments and unexpected letdowns and a lot in between – all of which we want to share with you.

-Here is my step-by-step approach to planning the right family trip for my clan and hopefully for yours, too.
+Here is my step-by-step approach to planning the right family vacation for my clan and hopefully for yours, too.